Loading Data

 .rdf files via HTTP PUT, replacing the target graph for each file:

-wwkg load ./data/Each file is loaded into a graph derived from the file path.
+wwkg graph upload ./data/Each file is loaded into a graph derived from the file path.
 Use --graph-base

 to control the IRI prefix: